mariam138/sea-conquest/README.md

 Throughout the creation of the game, I would check my code using [Python Tutor](https://pythontutor.com/) to ensure that my code was working as I wanted it to.
 For example, to create the while loop at the start of the game which validates the user's name on input.

 I would run the game in my local terminal as well to check outputs.
-If I spotted any bugs, I would try to run the modules separately (ie, python3 board.py).
-Sometimes I would also use Python's built in **breakpoint()** function, which helped me go through certain bugs step by step and finding the specific error causing the bug.
+If I spotted any bugs, I would try to run the modules separately (eg, *python3 board.py*).
+Often I would also use Python's built in **breakpoint()** function, which helped me go through certain bugs step by step to find the specific error causing the bug.

 ### Manual Testing